 A seamless payment system is a must.
 It has to facilitate payments between diverse buyers and sellers.
 This means offering different methods of buyers paying and sellers receiving the money.

-If you are planning to go global at some point, choose a global payment player from the start as payment systems are very different in different countries.
+If you are planning to go global, choose a global payment player from the start as payment systems are very different.

 After a sale is where you can do a lot of the trust-building.
 Buyers have already trusted you by buying a product from an anonymous third party.